Stress is a term that we throw around in everyday conversation - but when does it become a health condition that you need to address?

 The NHS suggests keeping a diary of moments when you feel stressed, to see if you can identify a pattern in your triggers.
 Record factors such as the date, time and place, who was present, what you were doing, and how you felt, and rate your stress levels from 1-10.
 After 2-4 weeks, the cause of your stress may be more obvious, giving you a better opportunity to tackle the root of the problem.

 Identifying stress in others

-Identifying stress in a friend, partner or loved one isn’t always easy, but the symptoms are often similar to those you may recognise in yourself.
+Identifying stress in a friend, partner or loved one isn’t always easy, but the stress symptoms are often similar to those you may recognise in yourself.

 They can manifest behaviourally (appearing distracted, struggling to make decisions, thinking negatively), emotionally (severe mood swings, anger or frustration, lacking motivation, increased sensitivity) or physically (frequent illness, notable weight loss/gain, tiredness, digestive problems, changes in sex drive).